browniebroke/deezer-python/CONTRIBUTING.md

 ## Obtain an API token

 If you want to work on a feature that requires authentication, you'll need to obtain an API token to perform authenticated requests.
 You can do so using the [`deezer-oauth-cli`](https://pypi.org/project/deezer-oauth-cli/) package.
-It's a development dependency, so if you ran `poetry install`, you should already have it.
+It's a development dependency, so if you ran `uv sync`, you should already have it.

 You'll need to have a dedicated app in the [Deezer developer portal](https://developers.deezer.com/myapps), create one with the following redirect URL after authentication: `http://localhost:8080/oauth/return`.
 Once created, grab the application ID and the secret key and call the CLI tool with them: